-Quarantine Housing is used to keep someone who has come into close contact with someone who has COVID-19 away from others, for students arriving to campus from high-risk out-of-state or international areas, and as recommended by health professionals.
-Since quarantining will be recommended based on travel or when someone learns they have been in close contact or exposed to someone with COVID-19, it is possible that some students may find themselves needing to quarantine more than once.
+Quarantine Housing is used to keep an unvaccinated student who has come into close contact with someone who has COVID-19 away from others, or as recommended by health professionals.
+Since quarantining will be recommended based on when someone learns they have been in close contact or exposed to someone with COVID-19, it is possible that some students may find themselves needing to quarantine more than once.

-- Students will follow all orders from the Office of the University Physician and the Ingham County Health Department, including the length of isolation and when it is deemed safe to return to regular housing and day-to-day schedules.
+- Students will follow all orders from MSU Triage, Office of the University Physician and the Ingham County Health Department, including the length of isolation and when it is deemed safe to return to regular housing and day-to-day schedules.

 - Students may not leave the living wing and should stay in their rooms as much as possible.
 Students must continue to practice social distancing and wear face coverings when outside of their room for any amount of time.
 Guests are not permitted in rooms during isolation or quarantine.